vyastreb/ai-terminal/README.md

 - `--model/-m`: Sets the MistralAI model to be used.
 Default is 'mistral-tiny'.
 - `--temp/-T`: Sets the temperature for the AI's responses.
 Default is 0.2.
 - `--tokens/-t`: Sets the maximum number of tokens in the response.
 Default is 2.
-- `--verbatim/-v`: If set, prints the question verbatim.
+- `--verbose/-v`: If set, prints the question or the whole history.
+- `--no-chat/-n`: If set, does not keep the discussion in memory.
 - `--help/-h`: Displays the help message and usage instructions.

 The default model is 'mistral-tiny', which is a smaller model that is faster to load and run.
 The default temperature is 0.2, which is a good value for most questions.
 The default token count is 2, which is a good value for most questions.
-The verbatim option is useful for checking whether your question was correctly parsed by the script.
-For example, if you have `#` in your question, you need to put it with `\#`.
+The verbose option is useful for checking whether your question was correctly parsed by the script.
+For example, if you have `#` or `"` in your question, you need to put it with `\#`, `\"`, the same with brackets.

 ## Usage
 The script can be run from the command line with various options.
 Enter your question preceded by `:` and the script will process and display the AI's response.